2 Samuel 22

 2 Samuel 22:1-4The Rock and the Fortress

-1And David spake unto the Lord the words of this song in the day that the Lord had delivered him out of the hand of all his enemies, and out of the hand of Saul: 2And he said, The Lord is my rock, and my fortress, and my deliverer; 3The God of my rock; in him will I trust: he is my shield, and the horn of my salvation, my high tower, and my refuge, my saviour; thou savest me from violence.
-4I will call upon the Lord, who is worthy to be praised: so shall I be saved from mine enemies.
+1And David spake unto the LORD the words of this song in the day that the LORD had delivered him out of the hand of all his enemies, and out of the hand of Saul: 2And he said, The LORD is my rock, and my fortress, and my deliverer; 3The God of my rock; in him will I trust: he is my shield, and the horn of my salvation, my high tower, and my refuge, my saviour; thou savest me from violence.
+4I will call on the LORD, who is worthy to be praised: so shall I be saved from mine enemies.

-A fortress is not a shelter; it is a place of war, a stronghold from which one can defend and prevail.
+A fortress is a place of war, a stronghold from which one can defend and prevail.
 God as fortress means more than safety - it means the backing to stand against enemies, the strength to fight, the assurance of victory.
-David is not asking for a hiding place; he is declaring himself equipped for what comes.
+David declares himself equipped for what comes.

 The God who is rock is also the God who acts - who "delivers."
 Deliverer is a title of active intervention.
-God does not passively exist; He breaks chains, He leads out of captivity, He changes the circumstance itself.
-David's rock is not a static thing; it is a God who moves.
+God breaks chains, He leads out of captivity, He changes the circumstance itself.
+David's rock is a God who moves.

 2 Samuel 22:5-12The Call from the Depths